hung60129/ChROseq_2.0/README.md

 3. Input count matrix for differential expression analysis using package `DESeq2` <br>

 ### 10-3: Additional comments
+In addition to RNA pol pausing at TSS/TTS regions, the active TREs present in gene bodies may create biases when extracting counts from gene bodies.
+One way to eliminate the bias from the activity of intragenic TREs is to exclude counts from these regions.
+I have done this for [Hung et al., bioRxiv (multi-omics project)](https://www.biorxiv.org/content/10.1101/2022.07.12.499825v1.full).
+Below are the specific steps for

+1. use gtf2bed.py to re-define the gene coordinates (ex: set gene start position as 500 bp downstream of TSS)
+2. get the output from (1) and remove new gene coordinates with negative length (command: awk '$5 > 0 {print $0}' genecoordinates.bed > genecoordinates_start500.new.bed)
+3. use bedtool subtract function to subtract TRE coordinates from gene coordinates (command: bedtools subtract -a genes.bed -b TREs.bed > TRE_for_two_factor_analysis.bed)

 ## 11. Other ChRO-seq related tools